Not-Cyrus/GoGuardian/README.md

 # GoGuardian ™️ the only way to truly protect your server against people like me

-# GoGuardian features

-Anti-hijack setting (makes GoGuardian leave the server if it has been doing some not so nice things!)

-bans the "wizz" bot after a certain threshold has been met in a certain amount of seconds (changed with gconfig seconds number,gconfig threshold number)

 # GoGuardian pros

 - completely open source